 - What are the challenges in a globally connected world?

-Students are expected to work approximately ten hours per week.
+Credit recovery courses require approximately 40 total hours of work for a 0.5 credit course and 80 total hours for a 1-credit Credit Recovery course.
 The course will not cover a full year's curriculum with the same depth that is covered in a year-long course.
-Students may work at their own pace to complete the course, and may take up to 15 weeks to complete the course.
+Students may work at their own pace to complete the course, and may take up to 20 weeks to complete the course.
 If the student is taking this course for credit recovery, it is advised that you check with the student's school to confirm that the topics covered (see course syllabus) match those required by the school.
 You may also want to confirm with the school the process for receiving credits, which may involve an assessment administered separately by the school.